7 Getting Ready to Publish

 Metadata

-Metadata is added to your Pressbook by the book administrator, and there are compulsory and optional fields to complete.
-Much of this metadata will appear on the homepage page of your Pressbook online.
+Metadata will be added to your Pressbook by a member of the Open Education Team and will appear on the homepage of your Pressbook.
 See the Pressbooks User Guide for full details.

-There are some issues to be aware of in creating your metadata, outlined below.
+There are some issues to be aware of regarding metadata, outlined below.

 URL (web address)